emacski/tensorflow-serving-arm/README.md

 to be available on the host automatically.

 #### Build Project Binaries
-It's not recommended to use these binaries as standalne executables as they are built specifically to run in their respective containers.
+It's not recommended to use these binaries as standalone executables as they are built specifically to run in their respective containers.
 ```bash
 bazel build //tensorflow_model_server --config=linux_amd64_avx_sse4.2
 bazel build //tensorflow_model_server --config=linux_arm64_armv8-a